balanced/balanced-docs/overview/rev1/guides/quickstart/payouts.rst

 By the end of this topic, you should understand how to do following:

 - Create a ``Credit``
-- Create several ``Credits`` to a split payment to multiple recipient bank accounts
+- Create ``Credits`` to a split payment to between the merchant and marketplace

 Initiating a credit